savagecarol/portfolio-nextjs/README.md

-# 🚀 Kartikeya Sharma - Full Stack Developer Portfolio
+# 🚀 Kartikeya Sharma - Full Stack Engineer Portfolio

-A modern, SEO-optimized portfolio website showcasing my work as a Full Stack Developer and Flutter Expert.
-Built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern, production-ready portfolio website showcasing my work as a Full Stack Engineer and Tech Educator.
+Built with Next.js 15, TypeScript, and Tailwind CSS, optimized for performance, security, and SEO.

 ## ✨ Features